BhardwajArjit/Real-time-Student-Class-Attendance-System-Utilising-AI-Face-Recognition/README.md

 2. **Capture Student Images**:
    - Run `capture_image.py` to capture student images.
 Enter the student's name when prompted.
 Images will be saved in the current folder.
+   - Hit 'r' on the keyboard to retake the image.
+   - Hit 'q' on the keyboard to quit the window and save the image to the current directory.

 3. **Recognition and Attendance**:
    - Run `face_recognition_code.py` to perform facial recognition and update attendance in the Excel file.